jspiro/bd/README.md

+This branch contains my preferences merged in and works well on OS X. You need to `brew install --default-names gnu-sed`.

+---

 # bd

 #### Description: Quickly go back to a specific parent directory in linux instead of typing "cd ../../.." redundantly.